Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 > **networkID:** A string containing the ID of the jumpgate network.

-### GetJumpgates(System.String,Vector3d,System.Double)
+### GetDestinationGates(System.String,Vector3d,System.Double)
-Returns the list of vesselIDs in the jumpgate network.
+Returns the list of possible destination gates that are in range of the specified origin point.
 > #### Parameters
 > **networkID:** A string containing the network ID.